International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 #### Notes

 - A `TransferError` is different to an error response.
-A `TransferError` does not necessarily finish the negotiation but can continue afterwards.
+A `TransferError` does not necessarily finish the negotiation but it can continue afterwards.